That’s it for 2018 and what a year it’s been…

 A laid back soulful blues featuring more of Stevie Watts’s lovely organ sound.
 A song that sounds so familiar but is so new…

 Elles is chatty tonight telling us about her 38 day tour and travels which led to being in Nashville, broken and tired out.
 Listening, on the only sunny day, to John Prine’s new album THE TREE OF FORGIVENESS.
 This song struck her enough to put it in the set.
 When I Go Away.
-The band are tested on their backing vocals here also.
+A Levon Helm song from ELECTRIC DIRT released back in 2009.
+Here the band are tested on their backing vocals.

 Elles’s co writer Roger Cook also wrote with John Prine and so this brings things full circle again.